Cut the beef across the grain into into 1-inch pieces. Sprinkle with some salt, pepper and the flour and toss to coat the pieces. Set aside.

 Working in batches and being careful not to overcrowd the pieces, generously brown the beef on all sides.

 Transfer the beef to a plate and repeat until all the beef is browned.

 Add the onions and fry them, adding more oil if necessary, until lightly browned, about 10 minutes.
+Add the garlic and cook for another minute.
 Add the vegetables and cook for another 5 minutes.

 Add the Guinness and bring it to a rapid boil, deglazing the bottom of the pot (scraping up the browned bits on the bottom).
 Boil for 2 minutes.